-Simplifying skills intelligence platforms - introducing the breadth vs depth concept for skills
+Simplifying skills intelligence platforms - introducing the breadth vs depth concept for your Assessment and Interview Intelligence needs

-Buyers can consider many types of skills intelligence platforms, and the underlying technology can differ dramatically.
+Buyers can consider many types of skills assessment and interview intelligence platforms, and the underlying technology can differ dramatically.
 So, how do we know which is best for our HR requirements?

 Our previous blog post explored the definition of skills intelligence and how platform providers help organisations solve their skills challenges.